Demfier/biking-bliss/README.md

 <img src="./images/Poster.png" alt="logo" width="285" height="400">
 </p>

 **Biking Bliss** is an app to promote biking by providing features such as seamless bike-rack search, finding/reporting lost bikes and panels to access global biking rules.
 It was built using the MIT App Inventor as a submission to the Technovation Challenge 2019.

-Check out the [demo](https://www.youtube.com/watch?v=_C49YG164po) and [pitch](https://www.youtube.com/watch?v=p12Zk8cvXQ4) video to know more about the app!
+Download it from [Play Store](https://play.google.com/store/apps/details?id=appinventor.ai_kreativekoalas.BikingBliss) and check out the [demo](https://www.youtube.com/watch?v=_C49YG164po) and [pitch](https://www.youtube.com/watch?v=p12Zk8cvXQ4) videos to know more about the app!

 Refer to the [flowchart](images/bikingbliss_flowchart.png) to see the logic for showing biking-routes.